MohanGsk/ApplicationInsights-Home/Correlation/Experimental/HttpRequestCorrelationSpec.md

     TOP_LEVEL_ID - SPAN_ID

-Basically all children of a given top level Span have the same prefix.
+Basically all children of a given top-level Span have the same prefix.
 With this ID structure given any two Spans ID, they can be determined as belonging to the same top-level processing simply by comparing their IDs.
 This has the following advantages